pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/07_Filter_Service.md

 ```

+For a sample of a controller see our demo-ecommerce [here](https://github.com/pimcore/demo-ecommerce/blob/master/src/AppBundle/Controller/ShopController.php#L54).

 ### View
 For putting all filters to the frontend use following sample.
 It is important that this sample is inside a form in order
 to get the parameter of changed filters delivered back to the controller.